 - Develop better patient qualifying and protocols for handling any unhappy patients

 - Sustainability – Display a pricelist of Practice Consumables for staff to reduce wastage

 David Staughton is a Specialist Practice Consultant and Growth Expert with 20 years experience improving groups by developing systems for sales and service improvement.

-He is the Business Manager for www.cocorubyplasticsurgery.com.au – an Australia wide alliance of plastic surgeons based in Melbourne and has many long term clients in a range of industries.
+He is the Business Manager for www.cocorubyplasticsurgery.com.au – an Australia wide alliance of plastic surgeons based in Melbourne and provides strategic advice to many long term clients in a range of industries.